Leadership

 deanna.green@jfs.ohio.gov

 Deanna Green earned a Bachelor’s degree in Elementary Education and a Master’s degree in Psychology.
-Deanna has worked for Washington County Department of Job and Family Services for 17 years.
+Deanna has worked for the Washington County Department of Job and Family Services for 17 years.
 She served as a front-line APS worker for ten years.
 Deanna has served as an APS supervisor for three years.
-In addition, in 2020 she was also hired as the Washington County Home Administrator.
+In addition, in 2020, she was also hired as the Washington County Home Administrator.
 She continues to serve in a dual role.
-Deanna is the current Chair of the Ohio Coalition of Adult Protective Services, a statewide coalition that strives to enhance the provision of services to adults at risk of abuse, neglect and exploitation through education and advocacy.
+Deanna is the current Chair of the Ohio Coalition of Adult Protective Services, a statewide coalition that strives to enhance the provision of services to adults at risk of abuse, neglect, and exploitation through education and advocacy.
 OCAPS was formed in 1984, shortly after the passage of the APS law in Ohio.
-More than thirty-five years later OCAPS mission is still credible and critical, “Maximizing protection and dignity of older adults through collaboration, education and advocacy.” -
+More than thirty-five years later, OCAPS’ mission is still credible and critical: “Maximizing protection and dignity of older adults through collaboration, education, and advocacy.” -

 Dr. Jacqueline S. Gray, PhD